dolthub/docs/content/concepts/dolt/sql/table.md

 A MySQL and Dolt table function the same on the surface. `CREATE` and `ALTER` statements work the same on both.

-Dolt and MySQL are [row major](https://en.wikipedia.org/wiki/Row-_and_column-major_order), meaning row values are stored next to each other as best as possible.
+Dolt and MySQL are [row major](https://en.wikipedia.org/wiki/Row-_and_column-major_order), meaning row values are stored next to each other.
 However, MySQL stores data in a binary tree structure while Dolt stores table data on disk using a content-addressed binary tree called a [prolly tree](../../../architecture/storage-engine/prolly-tree.md).
 This setup makes Dolt [fairly comparable in query performance to MySQL](../../../reference/sql/benchmarks/latency.md) while also providing history-independence and fast `diff` between versions.
 Fast `diff` powers Dolt's version control capabilities.

 ## Interaction with Dolt Version Control